 - community building;

-- providing career support;
+- providing resources;

 - solicited and unsolicited advice to management;

-The next meeting will take place this spring.
-Check this page regularly to keep informed!
+Check this page regularly to stay informed!